 NOW OPEN – Alliance Family Health Center

 Now ready to serve YOU!
 We offer extended hours to fit your schedule, same day and next day appointments, and walk-ins.

 S.T.A.M.P.
 Parenting Classes

 S.T.A.M.P.
 (Skills to Acquiring Mastery of Parenting) Classes are held every Wednesday from 4-5 pm at 110 W. Cambridge St. in Alliance.
-No classes will be held the week of Christmas until the second week of January, 2018.
 Reservations are required.
-Contact Case Manager, Alonie, at (330) 823-6008 or email her to sign up while spots are still available.
+Contact us at (330) 821-6332 to sign up while spots are still available.
 Click to learn more about S.T.A.M.P